Adventures & experiences in contemporary technology

 During the 1990’s, personal computing went from being a largely business occupation to one that was the cause of the machines ending up in nearly every home.
 The home market penetration went from a very low level at the start of the decade to saturation by the time it ended.
 Such was the success of PC’s that they kick-started an economic boom in my native Éire that lasted a decade and left a very hefty financial hangover.

 In the 1990’s, the main competition between personal computing platforms was between desktop and laptop PC’s.
 Today, we have smartphones and tablets soaking up the limelight instead.
-Compared to those more alluring gadgets, it may seem that desktop PC’s don’t have the shine that they once enjoyed but enthusiasts for the devices remain that ensure a continued consumer market, especially in the world of computer gaming and that’s who gets served by titles like PC Format, Custom PC and Micro Mart.
+Compared to those more alluring gadgets, it may seem that desktop PC’s don’t have the shine that they once enjoyed, but enthusiasts for the devices remain that ensure a continued consumer market, especially in the world of computer gaming.

 The diversification in the personal computing market may feel a little like a throwback to the 1980’s when there was even more of that.
-It has meant that desktop and laptop PC’s no longer have it all to themselves and that is causing problems for mainstream manufacturers and software companies.
-Microsoft’s response has been Windows 8 and that has attracted constant criticism from commentators.
-Windows 8.1 may be on the way but that is not going to lure those with Windows 7 either.
+It has meant that desktop and laptop PC’s no longer have it all to themselves, and that is causing problems for mainstream manufacturers and software companies.
 The result is that many UK PC builders offer a choice of both and these are smaller operations than the likes of Dell, which can respond to customer preferences in a more agile way.

-Many of what you see above are UK companies with Dell being an obvious interloper and one of the more established names like Mesh or even Aria.
-The churn that there has been with PC-making companies cannot be denied and there are names that once held sway that no longer are with us.
-Of the lot, DNUK (or Digital Networks UK) is alone in offering systems with Debian Linux pre-installed and there are other Linux distros on offer too (Fedora, openSUSE, Ubuntu) and they even offer a choice of desktop environment too.
-With the pressure on Windows desktop systems that there is at the moment, differentiation like that and progression into PC gaming-specific machinery.
+Many of what you see above are UK companies, with Dell being an obvious interloper and one of the more established names like Mesh.
+The churn that there has been with PC-making companies cannot be denied, since there are names that once held sway that no longer are with us.
+Still, the desktop format is not going anywhere either.